polca/premise/docs/extract.rst

-Sector-specific markets are only created for sector-region combinations where the in-memory IAM ``production_volumes`` xarray contains positive hydrogen final-energy use for the target year.
+Sector-specific markets are only created for sector-region combinations where the in-memory IAM ``production_volumes`` xarray contains positive hydrogen final-energy use for the target year, logistics are complete, and an unambiguously classified final consumer exists.
 This is the same xarray source used by the hydrogen demand-node analysis; no raw IAM output files are read during market creation.
-If an IAM model does not represent a sector in a region, or the sector has zero hydrogen final-energy consumption there, the corresponding ``market for hydrogen, gaseous, low pressure, for ...`` dataset is skipped for that region.
+If an IAM model does not represent a sector in a region, the sector has zero hydrogen final-energy consumption there, or no consumer is present, the corresponding
+``market for hydrogen, gaseous, low pressure, for ...`` dataset is skipped for that region.
 Consumers that would otherwise be classified to that unavailable sector-region market remain linked to the general hydrogen market, so no